MiguelTel/HW3/README.md

 Interoperability: Kotlin was designed to interoperate fully with Java, allowing developers to use both languages within the same project.

 Example: Android development can mix Java and Kotlin code seamlessly.
+## Unniversal Programming Language
+From my research it seems that each programming language abstracts different features that fit's the needs of it user's.
+It is very unlikely that a unniversal programming language will come about.
+Although their are talks of some new programming languages replacing legacy languages, no one language can fit the needs of every developer.
+Even the very popular python programming language can't offer the low level abstraction of memory management that c or c++ offers.
+It would be quite difficult to learn a single language with so many features.
+## Different Languages
+With the needs of developers and engineers changing new languages like Go and Rust, which offer better concurrency and safety features have emerged to fill those needs.
+It can be quite costly to continuously update a language without running into conflicts and bugs.
+Having different languages allows for developers to fit their needs easier.